-The bill amends the Arkansas Code concerning the assessment and collection of taxes by the Secretary of the Department of Finance and Administration.
-It introduces a new provision that prohibits the assessment of gross receipts or compensating use tax against a taxpayer if they have previously appealed an assessment or denial of a refund and received a favorable decision regarding an exemption under the Arkansas Gross Receipts Act or the Arkansas Compensating Tax Act.
-This protection applies only if the taxpayer is using the tangible personal property in the same manner as previously determined to be exempt.
+This bill amends the Arkansas Code concerning the assessment and collection of taxes by the Secretary of the Department of Finance and Administration.
+It introduces a new provision that prohibits the assessment of gross receipts or compensating use tax against a taxpayer if they have previously appealed an assessment or denial of a refund related to the same item of tangible personal property and received a favorable decision confirming the exemption under the Arkansas Gross Receipts Act or the Arkansas Compensating Tax Act.
+This protection applies only if the taxpayer continues to use the property in the same manner as previously determined to be exempt.

-However, the bill also outlines exceptions to this prohibition.
-If there is a material change in the law regarding the qualifications for the exemption that was the basis of the previous decision, the Secretary may reassess the tax.
-Such changes could arise from new laws enacted by the General Assembly, amendments or repeals of existing laws, newly promulgated rules, or subsequent Supreme Court decisions.
-This legislation aims to provide clarity and protection for taxpayers while allowing for adjustments in response to changes in the law.
+However, the bill also includes a caveat that allows for the assessment of taxes if there is a material change in law regarding the qualifications for the exemption that was the basis of the favorable decision.
+Such changes could arise from new laws enacted by the General Assembly, amendments or repeals of existing laws, newly promulgated rules, or subsequent decisions by the Supreme Court.
+This legislation aims to provide clarity and protection for taxpayers while allowing for adjustments in response to changes in tax law.

 Statutes affected: HB 1716: 26-18-401